-It is important to consider the thickness of your socks when fitting your footwear.
+It is always important to consider the thickness of your socks when fitting your footwear.
 They can change the volume of your foot – making it prone to rubbing and extra pressure against your boots.
 You also need to consider insulation and how this can affect sweat building up.

 These are a very popular casual choice but they’re not recommended for certain activities that are strenuous.
 This is because it struggles to manage moisture and retain heat.
 This can lead to discomfort and blistering.
 Cotton is a cheaper and comfortable material, so most walking brands would use it in a mixture of materials to balance out its negatives.
 They can make for a great pair of warmer weather walking socks for easier activities.